-6 Crisis intervention is not an emergency, however, assistance should be ordered as a need is 7 anticipated.
+Crisis intervention is not an emergency; however, assistance should be ordered as a need is anticipated.
 Crisis intervention processes generally start no sooner than 48-72 hours after an incident.
-8 Crisis intervention can also be provided within a few weeks or longer depending on the incident.
-It is 9 important to allow time for affected individuals to disengage operationally, and re-connect with family 10 or friends.
+Crisis intervention can also be provided within a few weeks or longer depending on the incident.
+It is important to allow time for affected individuals to disengage operationally and re-connect with family or friends.
 Once this occurs individuals are typically emotionally ready to benefit from peer support.

-GREAT BASIN INTERAGENCY PEER SUPPORT GROUPS
+GREAT BASIN INTERAGENCY PEER SUPPORT GROUPS / TEAMS

-The Great Basin does not maintain or mobilize "CISM Teams" nor are they "on-call" or "in rotation".
-Critical Incident Peer Support Groups are assembled at the time of request, by the regional coordinator and will be comprised of trained and certified "peers" selected to match the backgrounds and experience of those involved in the critical incident (helitack, engines, dispatchers, smokejumpers, etc).
-The Great Basin Peer Support Program selects only the best and most qualified for each assignment, including trainees.
-Those selected must be credible, experienced in fire and aviation, trusted and held in high esteem.
+The Great Basin does not maintain or mobilize Critical Incident Stress Teams (CIST), nor are they "oncall" or "in rotation".
+The CISTs are assembled at the time of request, by the assigned coordinator and will be comprised of trained and certified "peers" selected to match the backgrounds and experience of those involved in the critical incident (helitack, engines, dispatchers, smokejumpers, etc).
+The CISM Coordinator selects only the best and most qualified for each assignment, including trainees.
+Those selected must be credible, experienced in fire and aviation, trusted, and held in high esteem.
 They must be sensitive to diversity and multi-cultural components within the agencies.

-Critical Incident Peer Support Groups are mobilized through normal dispatch channels.
+The CIST is mobilized through normal dispatch channels.
 Requests for CISM services are made from the unit's dispatch to the Great Basin Coordination Center.
 The Great Basin Coordination Center will create the incident and associated requests in IROC.
-The Great Basin CISM Coordinator will provide the names of the CIPS Group Members to the Great Basin Coordination Center and the order will be filled via roster.
-CISM personnel are ordered as CIPL (peer group leader), CISM (peer supporter), and THSP Technical Specialist, and not CISD or other mnemonics related to CISM.
+The Great Basin CISM Coordinator will provide the names of the CIST Members to the GBCC, and the order will be filled via rosters.
+CISM personnel are ordered as CIPL (peer group leader), CISM (peer supporter), and THSP Technical Specialist, and not as a Critical Incident Stress Debriefer (CISD) or other mnemonics related to CISM.

-CIPS Groups are mobile, self-sufficient, and available to travel to the affected individuals, or group's, home unit or incident.
-This allows personnel to return home prior to receiving services rather than being held at the incident location or remain operationally engaged until CIPS personnel arrive.
+CIST are mobile, self-sufficient, and available to travel to the affected individuals, or group's, home unit or incident.
+This allows personnel to return home prior to receiving services rather than being held at the incident location or remain operationally engaged until the CIST personnel arrive.

-34 MOBILIZATION RESPONSIBILITIES AND PROCESS 35
+MOBILIZATION RESPONSIBILITIES AND PROCESS

-36 Agency Administrator
+Agency Administrator

-Identification Of The Event
+Identification Of the Event